 "The potential for brain training as a new therapeutic tool is phenomenal," says Amit Etkin, Ph.D., assistant professor in the department of psychiatry and behavioral sciences at Stanford University.
 "By understanding brain circuitry, we can tailor interventions that medication or psychotherapy do not access or improve.
 The great advantage is that these programs are not invasive, have minimal side effects, and are, for the most part, fun."

-Three programs used to beef up working memory are Cogmed, Interactive Metronome, and ifocus/Jungle Rangers.
-Cogmed and Interactive Metronome have been around for many years, are based in solid research, and are used in a clinician's office and/or at home with supervision. ifocus/Jungle Rangers is relatively new, and is played online at home.
-All three programs are developed for 7- to 12-year-olds, although Cogmed and Interactive Metronome offer programs for teens and adults, as well.
+Two programs used to beef up working memory are Cogmed and Interactive Metronome.
+They've both been around for many years, are based in solid research, and are used in a clinician's office and/or at home with supervision.
+Both programs are developed for 7- to 12-year-olds, although both have more recently started offering programs for teens and adults, as well.